The 2-Year Sleep Regression – How to Get Your Child Back to Sleep

 Many parents breathe a sigh of relief once their child hits the toddler years.
 But then you’re dealing with molars, budding independence, and (for some) potty training.
-Logically, we think that development keeps moving forward, but when it comes to two year olds, you’ll notice that there’s a bit of backsliding as they learn new skills and grow up a bit, which includes the potential for another sleep regression.
+Logically, we think that development keeps moving forward, but when it comes to two year olds, you’ll notice that there’s a bit of backsliding as they learn new skills and grow up a bit, which includes the potential for the 2 year sleep regression.
+For this regression you’ll want to know about:

 In reality, it’s a very good sign!
 It means that your toddler’s knowledge and skills are advancing and that they are sacrificing sleep to master another skill.
 Frustrating as this may be, consider this: